 - Place the Milk into a medium-size Pot and slowly heat it up.
 In the meantime, whisk the Egg Yolks and Sugar in a seperate heat-proof bowl.

 - When the milk starts to boil, directly remove from the heat.
 Pour it over the Egg Yolks and Sugar while constantly whisking.
-When combined, transfer back into the pot on the stove.
+When combined, transfer back into the pot on the stove on low heat

 - Place your Heavy/Thickened Cream in the bowl of your mixer, and whisk until you achieve a stiff whipped cream.

-- Pour the cool Chocolate cream over the whipped cream and gently fold with a silicone spatula.
-If the whipped cream seem to melt because your chocolate is still too warm, don’t worry – it will set again in the fridge.
+- Gently fold the Whipped Cream into the Chocolate Cream (see note 3) with a silicone spatula in 2 or 3 times.
+If the whipped cream seem to melt because your chocolate is still too warm, don't worry – it will set again in the fridge.

 - Pour the Chocolate Bavarian Cream over the Chocolate Brownie Base and place in the fridge to set for 3 hours at least.
 Keep in the fridge for up to 3 days.